luqmanbarry/regional-dr-with-aws-efs/Implementation.md

 To recap, based on RPO and RTO one should decide on whether to provision OpenShift-Secondary and let it be on standby, or wait until disaster occurs.

-For the purpose of this demo, both OpenShift-Primary and OpenShift-Secondary are active.
+For the purpose of this demo, both OpenShift-Primary and OpenShift-Secondary wre provisioned at the same time.

 ## Environment Setup